Projects in 2006: overview

 - Laurence Crane – Cello Piece for Michael Parsons

 - Robert Ashley/Alex Waterman – In Memorium Esteban Gomez

 The evening culmitaed in a performance of John Cage’s iconic Five in lieu of ‘Happy Birthday’.

-For Artquest's fifth anniversary, we commissioned 5 - our publication of new writing from Paul Glinkowski, CCRED, Rona Lee, Raimi Gbadamosi and The Manifesto Club.
+Artquest produced a fifth anniversary publication to mark the changes in artists needs and practice over the past half-decade. our publication of new writing from Paul Glinkowski, CCRED, Rona Lee, Raimi Gbadamosi and The Manifesto Club.
 You can download this one-off magazine, mapping and anticipating artists concerns in London.